 Anyhow, due to the data collection required, the automated tips was an expensive project to run, so it eventually came to a halt.

 I don’t think there’s anything wrong with giving/receiving advice on betting.
 It actually brings a sociable element to what’s usually solitary.
-But just remember that a lot of Twitter Tipsters are using affiliate links at the bookmakers and won’t earn unless their referred customers collectively lose money in a given month.
+Just keep in mind that a lot of Twitter Tipsters are using affiliate links for the bookmakers and won’t earn unless their referred customers collectively lose money in a given month.

 So do the Twitter Tipsters deserve heavy criticism?

-Granted I’m not a believer in Twitter Tipsters.
-But the Bookmakers deserve more criticism — they facilitate this game to begin with.
+I’m not a believer in the selections provided by Twitter Tipsters.
+But the Bookmakers deserve the bulk of criticism — they facilitate this whole game to begin with.

-Take my advice and assess Twitter Tipsters on an individual basis.
-Or change direction and use a Value Bet Finder instead.
-It provides a constant flow of selections that are extremely conscious of the odds… and i’ve proven that it works.
+- Use a Value Bet Finder instead.
+It provides a constant flow of selections that are extremely conscious of the odds.
+I’ve proven that it works.